Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-topics-from-cluster.md

-# Synchronize Topics from cluster
+# Synchronize topics from cluster

 To synchronize topics from an Apache Kafka cluster with Klaw, follow the procedure below, which involves retrieving the topics from an existing Apache Kafka cluster and assigning them to a Klaw team.